codeproblem/codeproblem.github.io/_posts/codewars/python/2020-05-11-reverse-words.markdown

 words = text.split(' ')
 ````

-#### 2. Iterating over the array of words
+#### 2. Iterating over the list of words

-The next step is to iterate over the array of words:
+The next step is to iterate over the list of words:

 ```python
 for word in words: